rohinsood/edgenuity-automated/README.md

 # Edgenuity Automated 😈
-> 🏫 A browser script to automatically move to the next video/question when the video is complete or when the question is answered
+> 🏫 A browser script to automatically move to the next video/question when the video is complete or when the question is answered on an Edgenuity assignment!

 > 🖊️ This helps students stay focused & productive throughout an activity & minimizes the time waste navigating between videos and questions